 Sandy Bay/West End: Puerta Azul -

-For the Traveler Who Wants the Best of Both Worlds - Quiet + Convenient Location
+The Best of Both Worlds - Quiet + Convenient Location

-I stayed in West End for one night during my Roatan travel, and I wouldn’t recommend it.
+I stayed in West End for one night during my Roatan travel, and I wouldn’t necessarily recommend it.
 West End is fun to visit for dinner or an morning beach visit (see below in the What to Do section), but it’s quite touristy so probably not the best place to spend your Roatan vacation.

 Instead, I’d recommend staying in the nearby little community of Sandy Bay.
 This area is only 10-15 minutes from West End by car, but feels worlds away.

 The grounds at Roatan hotel, Puerta Azul, are right off the main road, but feel tucked miles into the jungle.
 The space is full of waving palms and pretty tropical plants.
 And the wooden bungalows blend right into the natural environment, while offering a comfy and chic place to relax.